Beilinson-Parshin adeles via solid algebraic geometry: Introduction

 \ssec{Notation and conventions}

 \sssec{} In this paper, we work in the setting of $\infty$-categories.
 We adopt the usual convention that the word category means $(\infty,1)$-category, and all the standard categorical notions and constructions, such as functors and (co)limits, should be understood in this context.
+In particular, we shall typically refer to derived completion simply as completion.

+\sssec{} Following \cite{Lurie-HTT}, Definition 5.3.4.5, we call a functor continuous, if preserves filtered colimits.
+Since we will be working mostly with stable categories and exact functors, continuous will usually be equivalent to preserving all colimits.

-\sssec{} We will denote by $\stab$ the $(\infty,1)$-category of stable presentable categories.
+\sssec{} We will denote by $\Pr^L_\st$ the $(\infty,1)$-category of stable presentable categories and exact continuous functors.

-\sssec{} Throughout the paper, we work with commutative, unital rings $A$ of finite type over $\Z$.
-We chose to work over $\Z$ for convenience, but it's possible to construct the skeletal filtration and prove the main theorem for a finite type ring over a field---one should define the base category of `solid' $k$-modules synthetically, mimicking the synthetic description of the category of solid abelian groups given in Corollary 6.1 of \cite{condensed}, and then all the relevant arguments of \cite{condensed} and this paper should apply without change.

-Moreover, the dot analytic ring structure on a localisation, which is defined in \ref{ssec-localisation-dot}, makes it possible to work with a ring essentially of finite type over $\Z$ or a field.